memfault/interrupt/_drafts/gdbundle.md

 named `<object_file_name>-gdb.gdb`, or in our case `myexe.out-gdb.gdb`, and GDB will load it for us automatically.

-> NOTE: GDB will auto load scripts from the directories listed in the command
+> NOTE: GDB will auto-load scripts from the directories listed in the command
 > `show auto-load scripts-directory` or from the current working directory.

 For this example, we'll copy our previous file.